Michael Scott (The Office): Personality and management style

 It is revealed in the episode "The Duel" the Scranton branch is the best-performing company branch, well ahead of Utica and Nashua.
 Michael is called to corporate headquarters to answer the question, "What are you doing right?"
 After several minutes of Michael's inarticulate babble, his superiors concede that while Michael is definitely doing something right, they will probably never know exactly what.
 They send him on a lecture tour to spread his wisdom; instead, he wastes time and annoys the workers who have to listen to his drivel.

 Despite his ineptitude, Michael is prone to brief bouts of surprising insight and is shown to have a kind heart as he shows deep, family-like affection towards the people working in the Scranton branch.
-The staff initially finds Michael annoying but he grows on them and is given emotional goodbyes during his final days in Scranton.
+The staff initially find Michael annoying but he grows on many of them and is given many emotional goodbyes during his final days in Scranton.
 In the episode "Broke", Michael displays self-awareness of his inability to keep secrets when he, Pam and Ryan all agree not to let Dunder Mifflin know the Michael Scott Paper Company is broke.
 Moments later he is seen bent over and in a panic when he admits that he's afraid he won't be able to keep himself from letting the truth slip.
 In the same episode, he displays a remarkable ability to negotiate with Dunder Mifflin and convince the company to hire himself as well as Pam and Ryan back with full benefits.

 In the episode "Murder", Jim attempts to confront Michael for wasting time when he has the staff participate in a murder-mystery role playing game.
 However, he is confronted by an unusually serious and stern Michael, who demands to, "just let them [the staff] have this game".
 Jim then realized Michael actually was trying to distract the staff from the possibility of losing their jobs after a news article hinted at Dunder Mifflin going bankrupt.